 It depends.
 For income verification purposes, a lender can treat a contract worker as self-employed or employed, depending upon circumstances.

-Each lender has their own criteria for which employment status they apply.
+Each mortgage provider has their own lending criteria for which employment status they apply.

 One common example, is someone working as a sub-contractor under the Construction Industry Scheme (CIS), and who has income tax and NI deducted at source by an Umbrella company.
 Even though they are a sole trader, they may well be treated as a PAYE employee for lending purposes.